nymtech/docs/README.md

 ## Contributing

-Contributions to our documentation are very welcome!
+Contributions to our documentation are very welcome.
 Please shoot us a pull request if you can see a way that they can be improved.

 ## Building